Placerville Art on Parade

 On the same day that the banners are being judged, photographs are taken of each banner and a local graphic designer uses those photos to create the walking brochure.
 People can stroll on Historic Main Street and view the banners while looking at the information about them in the brochure.

 The banners hang on their light poles from early June through mid-October.
 Then, they are taken down.
 They are displayed for people to view up close on Main Street during the Art and Wine festival on the 3rd Saturday in October and auctioned off (via silent auction) that same evening.

 As you can imagine, it takes some money to do this.
-The proceeds from the silent auction help fund the next year and we have been lucky enough to have some local sponsors.
+In addition to the small fee each accepted applicant pays to do a banner, in mid-summer during each "banner" year, we put out an order form for folks to order posters, post cards, bookmarks, magnets and note cards.
+The proceeds from the applicant fee, sale of banner items and the silent auction help fund future years and we have been lucky enough to have some local sponsors.
 However, we can use more funds to help expand this project.
 Please consider donating!